 She says instead you should develop your own social game plan.
 Find out what you like socially and make those your thriving locations.

-My note: fair point, but if you’re really serious about getting good, you should push yourself.
+fair point, but if you’re really serious about getting good, you should push yourself.

 1. Staying at the edge your comfort zone helps a lot in improving quickly as explained The Talent Code,